zachmerrill/SampleMarket/README.md

 `Sample Market` is a RESTful shop API built in .NET Core with scalability and the cloud in mind.
 ### Usage
-The latest stable build is available for testing at https://samplemarket.azurewebsites.net/api/ OR you can clone and build the project yourself by following the installation instructions below.
+Clone and build the project yourself by following the installation instructions at the bottom.

 ### 👜 Products
 ---